Ezekiel 38 – The Defeat of Gog and Defense of Israel

 · Gog will come against Israel when they are prosperous (Ezekiel 38:12-13).

-· Other nations will watch and wonderful how they might benefit themselves from Gog’s conquest of Israel (Ezekiel 38:12-13).
+· Other nations will watch and wonder how they might benefit themselves from Gog’s conquest of Israel (Ezekiel 38:12-13).

 · Yahweh will defend Israel and defeat Gog, and thereby glorify Himself among the nations (Ezekiel 38:16).

-· This victory would fulfill the prophetic expectation of several previous prophets of Israel (Ezekiel 38:17).
+· This victory will fulfill the prophetic expectation of several previous prophets of Israel (Ezekiel 38:17).

 iv.
 Collectively, these markers help us suppose when in God’s future prophetic plan this battle may happen.
 Yet, the information is not complete enough for much certainty among several options.

-· This battle may happen before the beginning of the last seven-year period of human government before the glorious return of Jesus Christ and may in some way usher in the dominance of the final world leader and his government.
+· This battle may happen before the beginning of the last seven-year period of human government, before the glorious return of Jesus Christ.
+It may in some way usher in the dominance of the final world leader and his government.

 · This battle may happen in the middle of the last seven-year period of human government before the glorious return of Jesus Christ.
 It may mark the promised hostility against Israel and the Jewish people and their promised protection by God.